AloiDavide/Higu-ProCheckt/project notes/Taccuino Development.md

 		- [ ] whenever a page is shown,  make it also update the status in the corresponding object and call the dump method of taccuino

 Frontend
-- [ ] make the unread pages bold and glow dark red. on hover just change the outline strength
 - [ ] Fix the way pages look for the title in the dictionary to use the key
 - [ ] make the forward and backward flags not jump around so much
-- [ ] fix left and right question pages duplication
+- [ ] unify code for left and right question pages
-- [ ] add a visual flair if question not seen
-	- [ ] may require a rewrite of the grid
-	- [ ] if the object rewrite works I maybe can use simple vboxes and handle the column splits in backend
-	- [ ] if possible remove left and right distinction

 ## Question Pages
 - [x] Make the titles textbuttons